Shakhrai8/PencePulse/README.md

 4. Add transactions to track your expenses and incomes.
 5. Explore charts and statistics to manage your finances effectively.

-## Technologies

-- React Native
-- Redux for state management
-- React Navigation for navigation
-- Node.js and Express for the backend
-- MongoDB for data storage
-- Detox for end-to-end testing
-- Jest for unit testing

 ## Contributing